-While there are plenty of things you can do with your conservatory from using it as a coffee room or reading nook, conservatories can also make great play areas for your children and as they are away from other rooms, using your conservatory as a play room is a great way to contain mess that would otherwise spill out into other rooms in your home.
+While there are plenty of things you can do with your conservatory from using it as a coffee room or reading nook, conservatories can also make great play areas for your children and as they are away from other rooms, you can find more info on Google about using your conservatory as a play room, which is a great way to contain mess that would otherwise spill out into other rooms in your home.

 So, how can you convert your home’s conservatory from being just another room into it being a fully fledged play area for your children to play and relax in, lets find out!

 In any area that you have children playing in, it’s important to make sure the flooring is easy to clean, even the best behaved child can be a mess machine.
 More so, as your conservatory will be connecting your home to your garden, your kids will likely track in mud and dirt.

 So, you should look for some easy to clean flooring options, like laminate wooden flooring or lino flooring, these will both be easier to clean than carpet.
 Lino is also great for play areas as it can be made with a wide variety of fun kid-friendly designs, which can take your play area to the next level.

 One of the few problems with conservatories is that they’re made mostly from glass and can act essentially like a greenhouse, so during the Summer time, it’s not uncommon for conservatories to get very warm, which obviously isn’t ideal for your children playing in there.
 You could consider converting the conservatory to reduce the amount of glass exposed to the sun, you can find more info here about ways to do that.